 The 12 Disciples of Jesus

 Some lies are easy to tell.
-A quiet exaggeration here, a truth conveniently left unsaid there—the kind that slips past unnoticed, leaving little trace.
-But lies wither under pressure.
-And when the cost of deception is suffering, imprisonment, or death, the truth—however inconvenient—almost always rises to the surface.
+A quiet exaggeration here, a truth conveniently left unsaid there, the kind that slips past unnoticed and leaves little trace behind.
+But lies wither under pressure, and when the cost of deception becomes suffering, imprisonment, or death, the truth, however inconvenient, almost always rises to the surface.

-Yet the twelve apostles—the ones who walked closest to Jesus, the ones who would have known if the resurrection was a hoax—never recanted.
-They were threatened, tortured, and, in many cases, killed.
-Not for a belief, but for a claim: that they had seen the risen Christ with their own eyes, after the cross.
+Yet the twelve apostles, the ones who walked closest to Jesus, the ones who would have known if the resurrection were a hoax, never recanted.
+They were threatened, tortured, and in many cases killed, not for a vague belief, but for a specific claim: that they had seen the risen Christ with their own eyes, after the cross.

 According to the earliest traditions, this is how they died: